Let’s get you startedSign in or create an account to view your personalized quotes.

 How much does classic car insurance cost?

-The average cost of car insurance is $212 per month, or $2,544 per year, according to Insurify data.
-While a classic car owner may pay a similar premium depending on a variety of factors, like which insurer they choose and their driving history, many drivers report paying far less for classic car insurance.
+The average cost of car insurance is $177 per month, or $2,126 per year, for full coverage, according to Insurify data.
+While a classic car owner may pay a similar premium, depending on the insurer chosen, the coverage selected, and their driving history, many drivers report paying far less for classic car insurance.

-For example, one classic car owner reported paying only $78 per month with Hagerty.[8]
+The same coverage through Hagerty is $31 per month.
 Aside from factors like make, model, and value, classic car insurance rates are often lower than standard car insurance because of the decreased risk of accidents and incidents.

-Low annual mileage maximums, proof that you stored the vehicle in a safe space, and evidence that you’re not using the classic car for daily needs are just a few requirements many classic car insurers have for policyholders.
-If a driver only uses their classic car for annual parades, for instance, their likelihood of being in an accident is far less than a driver with a daily commute.
+Low annual mileage maximums, proof that you store the vehicle in a safe space, and evidence that you’re not using the classic car for daily needs are just a few requirements many classic car insurers have for policyholders.
+If a driver uses their classic car only for annual parades, for instance, their likelihood of being in an accident is far less than that of a driver with a daily commute.

 How to get the best classic car insurance

 Classic car insurance may be different from primary car insurance when it comes to scope and eligibility requirements, but the ways you can save money on your policy are similar.
-Consider these tips to get the lowest premium for your classic car:
+Consider these tips to get the best car insurance for your classic car:

 • Bundle multiple policies.
 Larger insurers, like State Farm and Farmers, offer classic car policies as well as traditional auto, home, and life insurance plans.
 Bundling them can help you save overall.